airdb/vuepress/zh/english/level3/unit3/part1/fine-dining.md

 W: Stop worrying, but just enjoy.

-He is worried about sppending so much money
+He is worried about sppending so much money.